 My inner critic (Miranda from The Devil Wears Prada) tells me: don’t publish this article, no one will be interested in it!!
 I listened to Miranda’s arguments, understood that she’s trying to protect me from making a fool of myself, and reassured her that I know my subject well enough to be able to share useful tips with my readers and offer them tools to help them overcome their own self-doubts.

 How about your inner critic?
 What’s it trying to tell you?
 How do you quiet your inner critic?

 Would you like to learn more about how my coaching approach can help you overcome your self-doubts and gain greater fulfilment in your life and career?

-Please do get in touch for a free 20-minute phone appointment to discuss your needs.
+Please do contact me for a free appointment to discuss your needs.
 I’ll describe in more detail my specific coaching approach.